andi-f/post-puff/README.md

-PUFF is a program for CAE Tool for RF circuits.
+PUFF is a CAE Tool for RF circuits.
 It was developed at Caltech [1].
 It was originally written in Turbo-Pascal and  was shipped with a manual and the sourcecode for a moderate fee.
 Now it is available under the GPLv3 license and Pieter-Tjerk de Boer ported PUFF  to Linux [2].
 He use the Free Pascal Compiler